DavidGomez-dev/salescoachlanding/_posts/2023-01-01-setup-guide.md

 <p>Additionally, you may want to delete all the data stored in MeddiccScore, including users and account information, before uninstalling. <a href="#manage-account">More information.</a> If you plan to reinstall the app later, the data will reappear unless the account has been deleted beforehand.</p>

 <p>To uninstall, navigate to <strong>Settings &gt; Integrations &gt; Connected Apps</strong>.
 Click in Actions and then "Uninstall".
-This will uninstall Meddicc Score without impacting your HubSpot data.</p>
+This will uninstall SAILES Coach without impacting your HubSpot data.</p>

 <p class="text-center"><img src="../../assets/images/guide6.png" alt="Uninstall" class="my-3 border border-3 border-primary rounded rounded-3"></p>